 Probably the only downside to shopping in Edinburgh is that some of the city’s shops close quite early (at 6 pm).
-Although in the last years, shops tend to have longer opening hours and close between 7 pm and 8 pm.
-Souvenir shops on the Royal Mile are normally open every day till 8 pm.
+Although in recent years, shops tend to have longer opening hours and close between 7 pm and 8 pm.
+Souvenir shops on the Royal Mile are normally open every day until 8 pm.

 - Cashmere, tweed and tartan: The most popular fabrics from Scotland are cashmere, tweed and tartan.
 Jumpers, scarfs or kilts (what the Scottish men wear instead of trousers) make very good gifts.

-- Whisky: If you are looking for different varieties of whisky, then Scotland is the place to go and buy this alcoholic beverage.
+- Whisky: If you are looking for different varieties of whisky, then Scotland is the place to go.
 However, do note that Scotch whisky is relatively expensive, especially compared to other European countries such as Spain: although a whisky connoisseur would surely say price here comes proportional to quality.

 - Biscuits: Although oatcakes and shortbread are the most popular types of Scottish biscuits, the country offers a wide variety of cookies and sweets.
 In our opinion, these make for a great present and are quite cheap.

-- Haggis: If you’ve become a fan of haggis on your trip to Scotland you can buy it in tins and take it back with you so that your family and friends can also taste it.
+- Haggis: If you’ve grown a taste for haggis on your trip to Scotland you can buy it in tins and take it back with you so that your family and friends can also taste it.

 The best shopping in Edinburgh